manas94gupta/frontend-nanodegree-mobile-portfolio/README.md

 * Replaced querySelectorAll with getElementsByClassName and querySelector with getElementById for better performance.
 * Removed forced synchronous layout caused by `updatePositions()` when scrolling by moving `document.body.scrollTop` and `items.length` outside the for loop and calculating them just once.
+* Dynamically calculating the number of pizzas to display based on the device screen height.
 * Reduced the number of pizzas from 200 to 20.
 * Added will-change property to the mover class so that the animating pizzas are on their own layer thus reducing paint.
 * Removed unused css from bootstrap-grid.css.